machinetranslate/machinetranslate.org/customisation/filtering.md

 To filter parallel data, translation pairs with obvious noise and risky translations are dropped.

-Obvious issues that are
+Translations pairs are also dropped if they have other obvious issues:

 * Translations to the wrong language
 * Sentence pairs with mismatched URLs, names, or numbers
 * Sentence pairs with mismatched tags
 * Sentence pairs with mismatched length
 * Translations with broken encoding or invalid characters

-Some sentence pairs have issues that and more difficult to filter out.
+Some sentence pairs have issues that are more difficult to filter out.

 * Creative human translations
 * Translations that are structured differently than the original